Dawn of a New Age

 The only two remaining who could fight effectively were Dragonmaster Alex and Mia.
 Sizing up the situation Alex realized that it was growing grimmer by the minute.
 If Ghaleon didn't fall soon it would all be over.
 No!
 Alex wouldn't let that happen.
 He couldn't let that happen.
 If he ever wanted to see Luna again he would have to win.

 "Stop this foolishness, Dragonboy," Ghaleon said in his snide confidant voice, "your team is looking a little shaky.
 Why don't you just give up?
-This is NOT a fight you can win…no matter how hard you try."
+This is NOT a fight you can win, no matter how hard you try."

 Kyle forced a grin and looked over at Alex.
 "Don't worry Alex; I'm still in tip-top shape.
 Let's kick this guy's ass and go home."

 Alex knew that Kyle was lying through his teeth, but he could tell that Ghaleon was bluffing as well.
 Taking another deep breath, Alex charged once more, swinging the Sword of Althena in a sideways arch at Ghaleon's head.
-Stepping quickly backwards the Magic Emperor managed to avoid contact with the magical blade.
+Stepping quickly backwards the Magic Emperor managed to avoid contact with the sacred blade.

 Magic energy glowed in the palms of Ghaleon's hands.
 First it was dim blue, but it rapidly changed into a radiant green that exploded outward at his attacker.
 Alex blocked the magical blast with his shield, but the impact sent him hurdling to the floor anyway.